-XTRAC is an ultraviolet (UV) light, excimer laser technology that emits highly concentrated UV light to treat dermatological skin disorders.
+The XTRAC excimer laser technology emits highly concentrated UV light to treat dermatological skin disorders.
 It received FDA clearance in 2000 and has since become a widely recognized treatment for psoriasis, vitiligo and other skin diseases.
 Psoriasis and vitiligo alone, affect up to 10.5 million people in the U.S. and 190 million people worldwide.
-VTRAC is a UV light, excimer lamp system that works in much the same way as the XTRAC.
+VTRAC is a UV light lamp system that works in much the same way as the XTRAC.
 It received FDA clearance in August 2005 and CE mark approval in January 2006 and has been marketed exclusively in international markets.